smheidrich/pathlib-fs/README.md

 See also: https://github.com/PyFilesystem/pyfilesystem2/issues/238

-PyFilesystem provides an unified interface for dealing with various kinds of (generalized) "filesystems", e.g. the regular local filesystem, a virtual in-memory filesystem, filesystems on remote machines, ...
+PyFilesystem provides a unified interface for dealing with various kinds of (generalized) "filesystems", e.g. the regular local filesystem, a virtual in-memory filesystem, filesystems on remote machines, ...